pranshupatel/ColourBlock/README.md

 This is our CSC290 Project.

 We are using 'python' and 'pygame'
-Created by Ajitesh Misra, Pranshu Patel, Harvin Lachhar
+Created by Ajitesh Misra, Pranshu Patel, Harvin Lachhar, Long Uy Nguyen

 ## navigation
 <a name="top"></a>